crillab/PyImageLabeling/README.md

 | **Add Label**     | Add a new label (by chosing the name, the type and the color of the new label)                         |
 | **Label Opacity** | Adjust the transparency of the labeled layers.                                                         |

-Moreover, you can set some parameters of each label:
+Moreover, for each label, you can set some parameters:

 | **Tool**          | **Functionality**                                                                                      |
 |-------------------|--------------------------------------------------------------------------------------------------------|